 It's never too early to start saving up money for your college education.
-Even if you are only in your first or second year of high school, there are plenty of opportunities to start bringing in money that will pay for your tuition, books, fees, and living expenses a couple years down the line.
+Even if you are only in your first or second year of high school, there are plenty of opportunities to start bringing in money that will pay for your tuition, books, fees, and living expenses a couple of years down the line.

-If you're just starting your hunt, use this list of 39 of the best scholarships for high school freshmen and sophomores to get started.
+You might be surprised to learn that there are actually hundreds of scholarships available to underclassmen.
+If you're just starting your hunt, use this list of the 37 best scholarships for high school freshmen and sophomores to get started.

-- Essay Contest Scholarships
+- Essay Scholarships

 - Special Interest Scholarships

 - Hobby- and Activity-Based Scholarships

 - Easy Scholarships

 These scholarships are not limited to one college or university, so students who win these awards will be able to use them for a variety of schools.

 How to Use This List of Scholarships for Sophomores and Freshmen